 Ayurveda has thoroughly made its way into the mainstream health and wellness world at this point and I’m loving it.
 This little guide to herbs, roots, and spices commonly found in the ancient health science is a nice introductory primer.

 How time savers in the kitchen like the Instant Pot keep women in an endless cycle of efficiency that benefits everyone but themselves.
 “Even if American moms have achieved maximum productivity, the forces that require them to life-hack ever more clever ways to spend less time caring for themselves are still at work.”
-I still love my IP, but damn there are some truth bombs here.
+I still love my IP, but dang there are some truth bombs here.

 Canada’s Food Guide is shifting towards an emphasis on vegetables and plant-based protein and moving away from promoting the consumption of milk products and meat.